-- a.
-Frontage.
-Frontage is the percentage of the total width of a lot minus the required setbacks, which is required to be occupied by the primary façade of a building.
-Building Frontage requirements are established within each Building Type. - i.
-The primary façade shall be generally parallel to the right-of-way, located in accordance with the minimum and maximum front setback requirements of the zoning Subdistrict. - ii.
+- ii.
 The location of the primary façade is not changed by the projection of architectural elements such as cornices, bay windows, awnings, porches, balconies, stoops, or arcades. - iii.
-On corner lots, the primary façade shall extend from the corner to ensure that new development or civic open space defines the corner. - b.
+On corner lots, the primary façade shall extend to the corner or provide civic open space. - b.
 Setbacks.
 Setbacks are measured from the property line and are illustrated in the Building Types for each Redevelopment Zoning District. - 7.
-Accessory uses and structures.
+Accessory Uses and Structures.
 Accessory uses and structures shall be governed by Section 3.201, Div.
-4, Article 3 except as provided in this section, 12.1.04.
+4, Article 3 except as provided in this Section 12.1.04.

-8. Accessory Dwelling Units
+8. Accessory Dwelling Units.

-a.
-Accessory dwelling units are permitted on any property on which a single-family residence is located.
+- a.
+One accessory dwelling unit may be permitted on a lot which a single-family dwelling is located. - b.

-- b.
 Accessory dwelling units shall not count as a separate unit for purposes of calculating density. - c.
 Accessory dwelling units may be the second floor of a garage, a freestanding cottage, or physically attached to the principal dwelling. - d.
-Accessory dwelling units shall not exceed a footprint of 850 square feet. - e.
+Accessory dwelling unit shall not exceed a footprint of 850 square feet, and shall not have more than one-half the square footage of the primary dwelling. - e.
 Accessory dwelling units may have separate utility meters or share utilities with the principal dwelling, as required or permitted by the utility provider. - f.
 An accessory dwelling shall not be sold or conveyed separately from the principal dwelling unit. - 9.
-Garages, sheds and similar structures shall not be located between the principal structure and the road right-of-way.
-Garages shall not extend beyond the primary facade of the primary structure and shall be located no less then five feet behind the principal structure's front wall. - 10.
+Garages, Sheds and similar structures.
+Refer to Parking Standards Section 12.1.07.8 for Garage placement standards.
+Outbuildings, including sheds and similar structures, shall be located as permitted within the Building Type Standards of the Redevelopment Zoning District. - 10.
 Shielding from Street.
-Garages, sheds, exposed pumps or electrical meters, air conditioning compressors or projecting air conditioning window units, clothes lines for clothes drying, antennas and satellite dishes, and similar structures and uses shall not be located between the front of a building and a street.
-Garbage cans shall not be located between the front of a building and a street, except on pick-up days. - 11.
-Gates and guardhouses.
+Garages, sheds, exposed pumps or electrical meters, air conditioning compressors or projecting air conditioning window units, clothes lines for clothes drying, antennas and satellite dishes, and similar structures and uses shall not be located between the front of a building and a street. - 11.
+Gates and Guardhouses.
 Private gated communities are not permitted within the Redevelopment Zoning Districts.
 Gates and guardhouses may not be installed on public or private streets or alleys in Redevelopment Zoning Districts.
 This prohibition does not preclude gates that control access to a single parking lot. - 12.
 Building Length.
 Buildings may not be longer then 200 feet without a street, alley, or paseo providing through access to another street, alley or paseo.
 Paseos shall be a minimum of 15 feet wide, open to the public, open to the sky, and illuminated at night.
 The building face shall have transparent windows covering at least 50% of the wall area.
 The incorporation of storefront standards is encouraged. - 13.
 Foundation Types.
 Where buildings are required to be raised above existing or natural grade, a foundation type as shown in Figure 12-5 or a similar foundation type shall be provided.
-A slab on grade foundation on raised fill is not a permitted means of raising structures within the Redevelopment Zoning Districts. - 14.
-Residential development.
-When residential use is proposed on the first floor of a building, elevation of the first floor at least twenty-four inches above the finished grade as measured along the front building line is required.
+A slab on grade foundation on raised fill is not a permitted means of raising structures within the Redevelopment Zoning Districts.